-Mononucleosis (also called "mono" in short) is caused by EBV (Epstein-Barr virus).
+The cause of mononucleosis (also called "mono" in short) is EBV (Epstein-Barr virus).

-It is a severe disease, beginning with symptoms like a sore throat (often associated with foul smelling bad breath), headache and fatigue (10).
+It is a severe disease, beginning with symptoms like a sore throat (often associated with foul-smelling breath), headache and fatigue (10).

 Your tonsils are usually affected as well.